-Research examines effect of prednisolone in patients with Bell palsyMay 21st, 2012 in Surgery
+Research examines effect of prednisolone in patients with Bell palsyMay 21, 2012 in Medicine & Health / Surgery

 Treatment for Bell palsy (a condition involving the facial nerve and characterized by facial paralysis) with the corticosteroid prednisolone within 72 hours appeared to significantly reduce the number of patients with mild to moderate palsy severity at 12 months, according to a report in the May issue of Archives of Otolaryngology Head & Neck Surgery.